amoeba-rb/amoeba/README.md

 # Amoeba

-Many thanks to [Caleb Hanson](http://github.com/calebhanson) for this awesome logo:
+Easy copying of rails associations such as `has_many`.

 ![amoebalogo](http://rocksolidwebdesign.com/wp_cms/wp-content/uploads/2012/02/amoeba_logo.jpg)

-## Overview
+## Background

-Easy copying of rails associations such as `has_many`.
+The goal was to be able to easily and quickly reproduce ActiveRecord objects including their children, for example copying a blog post maintaining its associated tags or categories.

-I named this gem Amoeba because amoebas are (small life forms that are) good at reproducing.
+I named this gem "Amoeba" because amoebas are (small life forms that are) good at reproducing.
 Their children and grandchildren also reproduce themselves quickly and easily.

 ## Details

 An ActiveRecord extension gem to allow the duplication of associated child record objects when duplicating an active record model.
 This gem overrides and adds to the built in `ActiveRecord::Base#dup` method.

-Rails 3 compatible.
+Rails 3.2 compatible.

 ## Features

- - Supports automatic recursive duplication of associated `has_one`, `has_many` and `has_and_belongs_to_many` child records.
+- Supports the following association types
+    - `has_many`
+    - `has_one :through`
+    - `has_many :through`
+    - `has_and_belongs_to_many`
- - Allows configuration of which fields to copy through a simple DSL applied to your rails models.
+- A simple DSL for configuration of which fields to copy.
+The DSL can be applied to your rails models or used on the fly.
- - Supports multiple configuration styles such as inclusive, exclusive and indiscriminate (aka copy everything).
+- Multiple configuration styles such as inclusive, exclusive and indiscriminate (aka copy everything).
+- Supports recursive copying of child and grandchild records.
- - Supports preprocessing of fields to help indicate uniqueness and ensure the integrity of your data depending on your business logic needs.
+- Supports preprocessing of fields to help indicate uniqueness and ensure the integrity of your data depending on your business logic needs, e.g. prepending "Copy of " or similar text.
- - Supports per instance configuration to override configuration and behavior on the fly.
+- Amoeba can perform the following preprocessing operations on fields of copied records
+    - prepend
+    - append
+    - nullify
+    - regex

 ## Installation